 In 2011/12 the Windscale Advanced Gas-cooled Reactor became the first nuclear powered reactor to be decommissioned in the UK and nuclear fuel was retrieved from a legacy storage pond for the fist time in over sixty years.
 Additionally a plan was published detailing work to be undertaken at Sellafield up until 2025/26.

 The Project

-A PhD research opportunity exists to investigate the application of passive hydrogen removal to nuclear chemical plant and waste storage facilities.
+A PhD industrial CASE research opportunity exists to investigate ways to maintain the resilience of hydrogen safety systems under extreme events.